 Group 3: 18-20 MPH on Flats in a pace line, An average speed of 14-16 MPH through Indian Hills type route with hills

 Group 4 (SOCIAL): 16-18 MPH on Flats in a pace line, An average speed of 13-15 MPH through an Indian Hills type route with hills

 On main roads without much elevation, such as riverside, we usually ride single file in a peloton/group.
 Below are some guidelines for riding single file in a peloton/group:

-Pace: We have a weekly Tuesday ride that has a broader range of ride levels and several re-groups.
+Pace- We have weekly Tues & Thur rides that have a broader range of ride levels and several re-groups.
 However, we will also have pop up rides.
 Please respect the level of the ride set by the organizer.
 If you are an "A" rider in a "C" ride don't push up the pace of the ride.

 Wheel—Absolutely do not overlap wheels with the rider directly in front of you unless the group is slowing down and you need to avoid stopping too abruptly and causing a crash